nrkn/js13k-2023/README.md

 - "draw map"
   ok we'll blit the map to the canvas, we will just offset from 0,0 for now 6668 used, 6644 left

+- "draw player"
+  ok we now need to add our settings etc for the viewport so we can get 1. the map is drawn such that there is a row and col in center, eg odd on vmin (and vmax???) and 2. the player is drawn on that center tile 6871 used, 6441 left